-C8A If yes, place check marks in the a ppropriate boxes t pelow to reflect you r institution's policie es for use in

-admission for Fall 2011.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.

-C8A , ADMISSION
+C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not Used

-0.4.74.0.7 Submitted
+Submitted

-SAT or ACT X
+C8A SAT or ACT х

-ACT only
+C8A ACT only

-SAT only
+C8A SAT only

-C8A SAT and SAT Subject Tests or X
+C8A SAT and SAT Subject Tests or Y

+ACT Χ.

-C0 A ACT SAT Subject Tests only
+C8A SAT Subject Tests only

-COA SAT Subject Tests Only

-C8B C8B C8B If your institution will make use of for Fall 2010 , please indicate which in the admissions process): ACT with Writing Component requal ACT with Writing component reconnected with or without Writing component Please indicate how your institution. ch ONE of the follouired mmended onent accepted owing applies: (reg ardless of whether t the writing score v
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8C Tiodoc maiodio new year meman 011 Will G00 1110 0 7 1 o. / o SAT essay ACT essay 1

-For admission January Januar 1

-C8C For placement 1
+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted CDS-C

+Page 2

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: ror CAT ACCON

+CT ACCAN

-For advising 1
+C8C For advising

-In place of an application essay 1
+C8C In place of an application essay

-As a validity check on the 1
+C8C As a validity check on the

 application essay

-C8C No college policy as of now Х X 1
+No college policy as of now Х Х

-Not using essay component 1
+C8C Not using essay component

-000 The demig coody compension 4

-C8D In addition, does your institution use applicants' tes st scores for acade mic advising?
+COD In addition, does your institution u ise applicante' too t scores for acader nic advising?

-C8D Yes No]
+C8D Yes No

-X
+X 1

 Latest date by which SAT or ACT

-C8E Latest date by which SAT Subject Test scores must be received for February 1, 2010
+C8E Latest date by which SAT Subject Test scores must be received for February 1, 2011

-fall-term admission 1 obtainy 1, 2010
+fall-term admission , , , , , , , , , , , , , , , , , , ,

-C8F If necessary, use this space to clarification of the continuous co ermanent resident ts.
-SAT/ACT or TC EFL as appropriate
+C8F If necessary, use this space to cla rify your test polici es (e.a. if tests are recommended for some students or if

+Test optional for U.S. citizens & pe •••

+001 international citizens.

-Please indicate which tests your instit ution uses for place ment (e.g., state test s):
+C8G Please indicate which tests your instit ution uses for placer ment (e.g., state test s):

 C8G SAT

-C8G ACT
+C8G АСТ

 SAT Subject Tests

 C8G

-CLEP

-Institutional Exam

-State Exam (specify): •